luk19/FED_HOLIDAYS_API/README.md

 ## Problems/Issues
 I don't think at any point during this project I ran into a "Wall" that I could not break through, but below is a list of obstacles that I think I spent extra time figuring out:
 - SQL Data --> Iterating through and visualizing (printing) the data from the SQLite database in C# was the first challenge I faced.
 I would consider myself advanced at this in Python, but it took some time to figure out the syntax in C#, and I still don't think I executed it in the cleanest way, but it works.
 - Unit Tests --> Before this project, I must admit that I had never written a unit test before.
 Figuring out the proper connections and project calls to perform the unit tests (like "calling a static method in non-static context") definitely took some time.
 Conceptually, I understand unit tests, but I would love to learn more about their purpose and how to build unit tests that make your code stronger.
-At the end of the day, building these unit tests forced me to think about different scenarios and write logic to deal with those scenarios.
+At the end of the day, building these unit tests forced me to think about different scenarios and write logic to deal with those scenarios, which I thought was pretty cool.